lianneharrisonBAS/LCIS_paper/README.md

 Melt rates, and sub-ice velocities and speed data for the Bedmap2 and Mueller simulations are in Mueller_Bedmap2.mat.

-Melt rates for the three additional ocean tempearture cases are in Temperature_sensitivity.mat and marine ice distribution data for each ocean temperature case each have their own Marine_ice_#.mat file, with # = 14 being the -1.4°C case etc. Note that '19' corresponds to the standard run (-1.9°C).
-Separate marine ice structures are also given for the Mueller and Bedmap2 cases (Marine_ice_Mueller.mat & Marine_ice_Bedmap2.mat).
+Melt rates for the three additional ocean tempearture cases are in Temperature_sensitivity.mat.

 Tidal_validation.mat holds the model timeseries data presented in the Supplementary materials.